evandandrea/cassandra-snap/README.md

 This is a confined snap of Apache Cassandra.
 To build it, run `snapcraft` in this directory on Ubuntu 16.04 or later.

-To run, first sideload the snap with `sudo snap install cassandra_*.snap`.
-It will not successfully start unless you allow it to see mountpoints: `snap connect cassandra:mount-observe ubuntu-core:mount-observe`.
+To run, sideload the snap and allow it access to mountpoints: `sudo snap install cassandra_*.snap && snap connect cassandra:mount-observe ubuntu-core:mount-observe`.

 You can check on the status of the service with `systemctl status snap.cassandra.cassandra.service`.
-You can set a custom cassandra.yaml with `cat cassandra.yaml | sudo /snap/bin/cassandra.config`.
+You can set a custom cassandra.yaml with `cat cassandra.yaml | sudo /snap/bin/cassandra.config-set cassandra.yaml`.